dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         to the next case (or default clause or exit the switch if there are no other cases).

     2. If there is a guard clause, evaluate it.
-If it does not evaluate to a Boolean, throw a runtime exception.
-If it evaluates to `false`, continue to the next case (or default or exit).
+If it does not evaluate to a Boolean, throw a runtime exception. *This can happen if the guard expression's type is `dynamic`.* If it evaluates to `false`, continue to the next case (or default or exit).

     3. Execute the nearest non-empty case body at or following this case.
         *You're allowed to have multiple empty cases where all preceding